 Over the past few years, employers have increasingly asked me to develop a service in which I provide practical guidance on troublesome FMLA and ADA issues they face for a flat monthly fee.
 They’ve grown weary of running up a costly and unpredictable legal bill with their attorneys, and they need an alternative.

 Here is your alternative.

-Beginning July 2015, I am offering employers CALM — Compliance in Accommodations and Leave Management — which is a flat $750 per month service to assist them with day-to-day FMLA and ADA questions.
+I am offer employers CALM — Compliance in Accommodations and Leave Management — which is a flat $850 per month service to assist them with day-to-day FMLA and ADA questions.
 Under our CALM service, I am delighted to answer whatever FMLA/ADA question you throw at me, but the value of this kind of retainer is to provide employers and third party administrators practical guidance and clear direction on the most complex and difficult leave management and accommodation questions you face, answers to which you won’t find online or even with a ton of research.
 You and I develop the arrangement in a manner that works best for you – whether it’s a series of short calls, quick email communications, or several calls or emails that require longer, strategic discussions.
 The arrangement is flexible, allowing you to designate the individual(s) to contact me directly.

 Examples of Issues Covered by our CALM Service

 Over the past few months, the following is a sampling of the questions I have helped employers address with our CALM service:

 - How to deal with FMLA administration where an employee returns certification after the 15-day deadline or never returns one at all

 - Helping an employer analyze whether a handful of text messages from an employee constituted sufficient notice of the need for FMLA leave